jsdelivrbot/Udemy_Development_Tutorials/Modern_React_with_Redux/Middleware_readme/Middleware.md

 ```js
 const url = `${ROOT_URL}&q=${city},us`;
 ```
-> To simplify the process, we make the country code static using `us` for now.
+> To simplify the process, we make the country code static using `us` (united states) or now.

 In order to get the url for ajax request, we need to install a package called Axios from ternminal